Home

 Refrigerate or place outside if the temperature is cool enough.
 When cold, crack and enjoy.

-This toffee recipe is best cooked in the winter, in not too much humidity.
+This toffee is best cooked in the winter, in not too much humidity.

 Back to Dessert Recipes